guettli/ndayslater/README.md

 # ndayslater

 This project is dead.
-Here is a more detailed documentation of the "n days later method".
+Here is a more detailed documentation of the "n days later method": https://github.com/guettli/n-days-later-method

 Schedule mails for resubmission N days later